pymae/pymae.github.io/index.md

 1. Intro chapter on how to download Python via Anaconda distribution and getting started with Python syntax
 1. A very small problem and solution to demonstrate a basic Python program
-2. Graphing thrust required and thrust available for an A321 at three different altitudes with **matplotlib**
+2. Graphing thrust required and thrust available for an Airbus A321 at three different altitudes with **matplotlib**
 3. Graphing dynamic pressure as a function of time for a rocket launch with **matplotlib**
 4. Getting and plotting airfoil coordinates with **requests** and **matplotlib**
 5. Modeling a satellite’s orbit around Earth with **PyAstronomy** and **matplotlib**